Do I Have ADHD as an Adult? 12 Signs You Should Not Ignore

 The goal is diagnostic clarity — not just symptom labeling.

-A comprehensive evaluation is important because adult ADHD testing in Pennsylvania and Delaware can help clarify whether symptoms such as poor focus, procrastination, forgetfulness, and executive dysfunction are consistent with ADHD or may be better explained by another condition.
+A structured adult ADHD testing and evaluation process can help clarify whether symptoms such as poor focus, forgetfulness, disorganization, procrastination, and executive dysfunction may be related to ADHD.

 Why ADHD Is Often Missed in Adults